jinseok9338/AgUnity-Test/README.md

 Right-click on "index.html" in VSCode.
 Select "Open with Live Server."

-3.If you don't have Live Server installed, you can use http-server.
+3. If you don't have Live Server installed, you can use http-server.
 Install it globally using npm if you haven't done so.
 `npm install -g http-server`

-4.Start the server and open "index.html" with http-server:
+4. Start the server and open "index.html" with http-server:
 `http-server`

 5. Open your web browser and navigate to the provided URL (typically http://localhost:8080).